 The multiple definitions of karma have been on my mind today.
 I’ve been seeing a lot of acts of kindness as of late, and participating in a few myself.
 And, for some reason, that keeps bringing to mind the life lessons that I’ve had around karma.
 It might be a bit long winded, but let me explain.

 I had grown up and become an adult believing that I knew the definition of karma.
 I believed that to mean that everything that I do will come back to me.
 That same reasoning plays against those of a negative disposition, that everything they do will come back to them.
-A quick google search for the definition of karma (at right) brings up the following from Oxford.
+A quick google search for the definition of karma (below) brings up the following from Oxford.
 What I didn’t realize at the time, is that there is another definition.
 While similar, the other definition is a bit broader.

 Oxord: kar·ma / ˈkärmə / noun – (in Hinduism and Buddhism) the sum of a person’s actions in this and previous states of existence, viewed as deciding their fate in future existences.
 INFORMAL – destiny or fate, following as effect from cause.

 For a relatively short time, a couple of years that ended in 2015, I was spending time with a friend named Ross.
 Ross had spent five years as a Buddhist Monk in Northern Thailand.
 He had a fascinating way of turning deep, philosophical conversations into light and fun episodes of learning.
 He taught me a number of things without actually ‘teaching’ me anything.
 More importantly, he lit a spark in me.
-He lit a spark that would take me to Bangkok to spend two weeks continuing that learning.
+He lit a spark that would take me to Bangkok to spend three weeks continuing that learning.

 In 2016, I decided to go to Bangkok to do some research into Buddhism.
 Having discussed this with Ross ahead of time, I knew of a way to do this while still remaining on the fringes of organized religion.
 If you know anything about Buddhists, it’s that they don’t preach.
 They simply ‘be’, and invite you to ‘be’ also.
 No expectations, no converting.
 While that is one of Buddhisms endearing qualities, it can make it a bit more difficult to learn.
 Many Buddhists interpret the ‘No Preaching’ directive to mean that one doesn’t discuss their Buddhism unless it’s with another Buddhist.
 So, that can make it a bit tough to learn.
-The other thing that makes it difficult to learn is that we North Americans have bastardized it by making it ‘hip’ and ‘spiritual’.

 Before I went, I contacted a guide and interpreter.
 But, not just any guide and interpreter, one that was born and raised as a Buddhist in Bangkok.
 One that came from a long line of Buddhists.
 She, over the course of three weeks, took over where Ross had left off.
 By the time I returned, my world view had been turned on it’s axis a wee bit.
 Not wholesale changes, but changes nonetheless, in how I viewed things.